Auto recycling: end-of-life vehicles, cats, and body shells

 The catalytic converter sub-economy

 Cats are a category unto themselves because they contain platinum, palladium, and rhodium — three of the most volatile metals on the market.
-Practical points the leaves will expand:
+A few practical points:

-- Why a Prius cat outperforms a Honda Civic cat at a 5x ratio in some periods
+- A Prius cat can outpay a Honda Civic cat by a wide margin in some periods because of its higher PGM loading

-- The flood of cat theft in 2021–2023 and the resulting state-by-state regulation (most states now require ID, photo, and 3-day hold)
+- Cat theft spiked in 2021–2023 and triggered state-by-state regulation: most states now require seller ID, photo of the part, and a 3-day hold before payout

 Fluids, batteries, and the regulatory layer